-Unfortunately, all this does is breeds predatory-style play.
+Unfortunately, all this does is breed predatory-style play.
 Your cat may begin to ambush you in seemingly unprovoked attacks because it now associates your movements with these behaviors.
-However, there are techniques that you can try to stop your cat from bunny kicking.

 Instead, positive playtime will encourage better behavior.
-Keep your cat engaged with puzzles, obstacle courses, or battery-operated toys that will keep it entertained for longer.
+Keep your cat engaged with puzzles, obstacle courses, or battery-operated toys.

 Don’t Use Cat Nip-Infused Toys

-Also, if your cat is in the mood for stalking then buy it a stuffed toy that it can practice its sneaking on.
+If your cat is in the mood for stalking, get it a stuffed toy that it can practice its sneaking on.
 Avoid toys stuffed with catnip that will make your cat go a little crazy.

-In a report in Companion Animal Psychology, it was explained how the classic catnip response includes bunny kicking, as well as rolling around and drooling.
+In Companion Animal Psychology, it was explained how the classic catnip response includes bunny kicking and rolling around and drooling.
 As this is something you’re trying to avoid, catnip will only encourage unwanted bad behavior.

 Even if your cat is exposing its belly to you, few cats like having their stomachs rubbed.
-You’ll often find that a bunny kick is a direct response to you touching this sensitive area.
+You’ll likely find that a bunny kick is a direct response to you touching this sensitive and vulnerable area.

-While it might be tempting to give your cat’s abdomen a delicate rub, it’s best to avoid this area.
-And this goes for most cats too.
-In doing so, you’re likely to receive a painful bunny kick to warn you to get off.
+While it may be tempting to give your cat’s abdomen a delicate rub, it’s best to avoid this area completely.
+This goes for most cats, as you’re likely to receive a painful bunny kick to warn you to get off.